FY 2023 Funding Opportunity Announcement

 How may the grant funds be used?

-To create a revolving loan fund for eligible utility districts operated by:
+To create a revolving loan fund for eligible water and wastewater systems operated by:

 What may the revolving loan fund be used for?

 - Pre-development costs for water and wastewater treatment projects.